junxit/us-congress-bills-113/bill.md

       - **(ii)** by striking clause (ii) and inserting the following new clauses:
         > - **(ii)** all principal recipients and subrecipients and the amount of funds disbursed to each principal recipient and subrecipient on the fiscal cycle of the grant;
         > - **(iii)** expenditure data—
-        >   - **(I)** tracked by principal recipients and subrecipients by prevention, care, and treatment as practicableby program area, where practicable, prevention, care, and treatment and reported in a format that allows comparison with other funding streams in each country; or
+        >   - **(I)** tracked by principal recipients and subrecipients by program area, where practicable, prevention, care, and treatment and reported in a format that allows comparison with other funding streams in each country; or
         >   - **(II)** if such expenditure data is not available, outlay or disbursement data, and an explanation of progress made toward providing such expenditure data; and
         > - **(iv)** high-quality grant performance evaluations measuring inputs, outputs, and outcomes, as appropriate, with the goal of achieving outcome reporting;